jorgeandrespadilla/rmp-ai-assistant/README.md

    - Install the dependencies by running `npm install`.
 4. Configure the environment for running the Python scripts:
    - Create a Python virtual environment by running `python -m venv venv`.
-   - Activate the virtual environment in your terminal by running `source venv/bin/activate`.
+   - Activate the virtual environment in your terminal by running `venv/Scripts/activate` on Windows or `source venv/bin/activate` on macOS and Linux.
    - Install the required Python packages by running `pip install -r requirements.txt`.

 ### Running the Next.js App